« Previous Page

 It is important to stay very still while the test is done under

 local anesthesia.
 If this is not possible, general

 is more likely to spread when a testicular biopsy is done.
 For

-this reason, a biopsy usually is not done if testicular cancer is suspected.
-A
+this reason, a biopsy usually is not done if cancer is suspected.
+Instead, a

 suspected testicular cancer.
 To learn more, see the topic